 BT: Let's see.
 But there's been so many lessons. [laughter] I tell you one thing and it applies to anything that you do on your own.
-We just have to stay focused and motivated, whether you're a fisherman, whether you're a carpenter.
-I think now that I look back, the only reason why I have made it and it's been a tough business.
-We had a lot of hard times.
+You just have to stay focused and motivated, whether you're a fisherman, whether you're a carpenter.
+I think now that I look back, the only reason why I have made it-and it's been a tough business, we've had a lot of hard times.
 Really, you have to stay focused and motivated.
 Even when times are bad, you got to just keep plugging away.
 But let's see.
 Special memories.
 When I was younger, as a teenager, I loved clamming on the bay.
 It was probably the most simple, fun thing that I've done because you're young, you're full of energy.
-I used to jump on a boat in the summertime, 7:00 a.m., 6:00 a.m.
-I used to close up around 1:00 p.m.
-Sometimes I would come home.
-Sometimes I will go to the beach and hang out with my buddies.
+I used to jump on a boat in the summertime, 7:00, 6:00 in the morning.
+I used to close up around 1:00 o'clock.
+Sometimes I would come home and sell my clams, sometimes I would go to the beach and hang out with my buddies.
 It was just a lot of good times.

-NS: What kind of boat did you have when you first...
+NS: What kind of boat did you have when you first-

 BT: A twenty-foot Garvey.
+A twenty-foot Garvey.
 In fact, I still have it.
-I probably should have taken you to see it down.
-But I had one built, just like I did this after a while.
+I probably should have took you to see it down in Bellport.
+I had one built, just like I did this after a while.
 I had an old boat when I was younger.